sdeweese/physical-sandbox/cat9000_instructions.md

 New Application Hosting Features available in this release:

 IOS XE 17.15 on Catalyst 9000 provides developers new application hosting capabilities.
 Developers can create their own docker container based apps and use Catalyst 9300 to host these apps.

-## App Hosting Overview:

-Application Hosting can be used by development and operations (DevOps) personnel who plan to optimize networks by collecting analytics of the network in real-time, locate where problems occur, and investigate issues in a collaborative manner in order to maintain the health of the network.

-Catalyst 9000 series switches were built to support Intent Based Networking.
-The switches can now support native docker applications.

-Docker helps in easy portability of applications, version controlling and expedites the devops cycle.
-You can now securely deploy the apps right next to mission critical infrastructure.
-Process and files access for apps are isolated and restricted making it completely safe and secure.
-Application Hosting solution on Catalyst 9000 series provides the much needed intelligence at the edge.

 ###  Benefits: